-A randomized algorithm for the weighted $k$-server problem is said to be \textit{memoryless}, if its behaviour on getting a request is completely determined by the pairwise distances between the $k$ points occupied by its servers and the requested point.
+A randomized algorithm for the weighted $k$-server problem is said to be \textit{memoryless} if its behavior on a request is completely determined by the pairwise distances between the $k$ points occupied by its servers and the requested point.
 In other words, a memoryless algorithm for the weighted $k$-server problem with a given set of weights is specified by a function, which maps the ${k+1}\choose2$ distances to a probability distribution on the servers.
-In particular, on uniform metric spaces a memoryless algorithm is completely specified by a probability distribution $p$ on the servers, where $p_i$ is the probability by which the $i^{\text{ {th}}}$ server is shifted to the requested point, if that point is not already occupied by some server.
+In particular, on uniform metric spaces, a memoryless algorithm is completely specified by a probability distribution $p$ on the servers, where $p_i$ is the probability by which the $i^{\text{ {th}}}$ server is shifted to the requested point, if that point is not already occupied by some server.
 The Harmonic algorithm is a memoryless algorithm, which moves the servers with probabilities inversely proportional to their weights.

-For online problems modeling certain practical problems like caching it is imperative that decisions are taken instantaneously.
+For online problems modeling certain practical problems like caching, it is imperative that decisions are taken instantaneously.
 Ideally, we would like the algorithm to be memoryless.
-For the $k$-server problem the Harmonic algorithm is known to be $O(k2^k)$-competitive on any metric space \cite{Grove91,BartalG00}.
-Additionally, Coppersmith et al. \cite{CoppersmithDRS93} proved that on \textit{resistive} metric spaces there exists a $k$-competitive memoryless algorithm, in which the probabilities of moving the servers are determined by the \textit{resistive inverse} of the metric space.
-It hence came as a surprise when Chrobak and Sgall \cite{ChrobakS04} proved that no memoryless algorithm with a finite competitive ratio exists, even for the weighted $2$-server problem on the line metric (which is resistive).
-Among other nice results in the same paper, Chrobak and Sgall \cite{ChrobakS04} give the only known competitive memoryless algorithm for uniform spaces: a $5$-competitive algorithm for $2$ servers, and they also prove that this is optimally competitive.
+For the $k$-server problem, the Harmonic algorithm is known to be $O(k2^k)$-competitive on any metric space \cite{Grove91,BartalG00}.
+Additionally, Coppersmith et al. \cite{CoppersmithDRS93} proved that on \textit{resistive} metric spaces, there exists a $k$-competitive memoryless algorithm, in which the probabilities of moving the servers are determined by the \textit{resistive inverse} of the metric space.
+It hence came as a surprise when Chrobak and Sgall \cite{ChrobakS04} proved that no memoryless algorithm with a finite competitive ratio exists, even for the weighted $2$-server problem on the line metric (which is, in fact, resistive).
+Among other nice results in the same paper, Chrobak and Sgall \cite{ChrobakS04} give the only known competitive memoryless algorithm for uniform spaces: a $5$-competitive algorithm for $2$ servers, which they prove is optimal.
 We generalize their bounds and prove the following theorems.